coordinature/coordinature.github.io/development/solutions/earthly/research/process.md

 With the information from the questions about, we will create a agent for a localised ecosystem  and the organisms that make it up.

----

-Information we want to visualise
+## Data points we want to simulate to create an interactive visualisation.

 	Air
 		oxygen,